rememberSoftwares/yacana/README.md

 I will keep this in mind as we progress through our tasks.
 Please go ahead and give me the next instruction or task to complete!

 INFO: [PROMPT]: To use the tool you MUST extract each parameter and use it as a JSON key like this: {"arg1": "<value1>", "arg2": "<value2>"}.
-You must respect arguments type.
+You must respect the arguments type.
 For instance, the tool `getWeather(city: str, lat: int, long: int)` would be structured like this {"city": "new-york", "lat": 10, "lon": 20}.
 In our case, the tool call you must use must look like that: {'first_number': 'arg 0', 'second_number': 'arg 1'}

 INFO: [AI_RESPONSE]: Thank you for clarifying how to structure the tool calls.